dscripka/openWakeWord/README.md

 # License

 All of the code in openWakeWord is licensed under the **Apache 2.0** license.
 All of the included pre-trained models are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license due to the inclusion of datasets with unknown or restrictive licensing as part of the training data.
-If you are interested in pre-trained models with more permissive licensing, please raise in issue and we will try to add them to a future release.
+If you are interested in pre-trained models with more permissive licensing, please raise an issue and we will try to add them to a future release.